Wangchimei/javascript_advanced/readme.md

   **omitted**
 ```

-To run the script using
+**In the project directory**
-`npm run babel`
+Use `npm run babel` to run the script

-##### Convert automatically after saving
+#### Watch flag (automatically convert after saving)

-To achieve this, a watch flag `-w` needs to be specified in the scripts, and it will continuously watching the source file after the first run.
+To achieve this, a watch flag `-w` needs to be specified in the scripts, and it will continuously watching the source file for any changes after the first run.
+`ctrl + c` to terminate the job

 **package.json**